 “Don’t worry,” said Clytemnestra.
 “I won’t blame the messenger.”
 Pulling herself together with a visible effort, she turned to her servant.
 “Show this honored guest to a suitable room, and give him whatever he needs to be comfortable.”

-Word of the guest’s arrival, and of the news he bore, spread quickly through the household.
+Word of the guest’s arrival, and of the news he bore, spread rapidly through the household.
 Those among the servants who weren’t privy to the meeting at Agamemnon’s tomb despaired at the expiration of their last, best hope for deliverance.
 Even the soldiers of the palace, who had so recently sold their loyalty to the queen and her lover, had profoundly mixed feelings, seeing that the tyrant they served now seemed destined to hold onto his power for life.

 Old Cilissa, however, smiled to herself at the news, and hurried to put the next phase of the tomb-side conspirators’ plan in motion.
 She visited Aegisthus and Clytemnestra in the throne room, and strongly recommended to the former that he talk to the stranger himself.
 “Listening to go-betweens is worthless,” she said, “compared to asking questions face to face.”